purplesyringa/blazingio/README.md

 `freopen` works with blazingio's streams, provided that you call `freopen` before any other I/O.

 Here's a neat bonus: you can make your own slim build of blazingio, stripped of anything you don't need and thus much smaller, by editing the configuration file at `config` and running `python3 minimize.py`.
-You might need to patch the script by replacing the path to clang-format, though.